braydoncoyer/blog-posts/ckgxrv8gh0502wrs1a1j7ev7e.md

 And there we go!
 CSS Art is always so much fun to make and it's a great way to challenge yourself and learn new things.

-If you liked this article and want more content like this, read some of my  [other articles](https://blog.braydoncoyer.dev/), subscribe to my newsletter and make sure to follow me on  [Twitter](https://twitter.com/BraydonCoyer) !
+Thanks for reading!
+If you liked this article and want more content like this, read some of my [other articles](https://blog.braydoncoyer.dev/) , [subscribe to my newsletter](https://braydoncoyer.dev/newsletter/) and make sure to follow me on [Twitter](https://twitter.com/BraydonCoyer)!

 Happy Halloween!